-“Warning" has more letters in it than "watch," so that helps me remember a warning is worse than a watch.
-If you want to get all technical, a "warning" means that: the weather element (hurricane, flood, tornado etc) is happening right this very second someplace within the radar field.
+If you can't remember what a "watch" is and what a "warning" is, here's a simple way to differentiate between the two: "Warning" has more letters in it than "watch," so that helps me remember a warning is worse than a watch.
+If you want to get technical, a "warning" means that: the weather element (snow, hurricane, flood, tornado etc) is happening right this very second someplace within the radar field.
 A "watch" means that: if all the weather elements line up the way they're supposed to, there's a good possibility for the weather element to happen.

 If you've got an appointment today, whether it be with a doctor or with the courts, it might not be a bad idea to call ahead and make sure that your appointment is still on, as several businesses and organizations have closed.

 Also, keep in mind that there's a chance for power outages as heavy snow and ice finds its way to the Southern Tier.
 If the power goes out in your home or business, you can call NYSEG at 800-572-1131 to report it so that crews can get to work on restoration.